 Have you ever gone outside to start your car only for the lights to turn on but it never turns over to start?
 Or have you ever forgotten to turn your alarm clock on to wake you up the next morning for work?
 Or had your computer get stuck on the startup screen and never take you to your desktop?

-For each of those examples, a part of the process became extremely vital to the action being performed: the starter needs to turn over to make the car run, the alarm clock needs set the night before to wake you up in the morning, and the computer has to move passed the startup screen for you to be able to continue on with your day.
+For each of those examples, a part of the process became extremely vital to the action being performed.
+The starter needs to turn over to make the car run, the alarm clock needs set the night before to wake you up in the morning, and the computer has to move past the startup screen for you to be able to continue with your day.

-Just as each of those processes is important to those basic functions, the processes you enact towards customer service are vital as well.
-They allow you to provide an exceptional level of customer support to your consumers and receive feedback from them to ensure that your processes are being enacted to your standard.
+Just as each of those processes is important to those essential functions, the methods you enact towards customer service are vital as well.
+They allow you to provide an exceptional level of customer support to your consumers and receive feedback from them to ensure that your processes are enacted to your standard.

 A lot of consumers will use these surveys to tell you about employees that went above and beyond for them and made their experience one they will want to repeat.
 Others will use it to tell you about an experience they had that would potentially cause them to stop doing business with your brand and present you with an opportunity to resolve their issue to keep them coming back.